evanfaler/steelpy/README.md

 aisc.W_shapes
 aisc.WT_shapes
 ```
-From there, specific profiles and properties are queried in a similar manner:
+From there, specific sections and properties are queried in a similar manner:
 ```
 beam = aisc.W_shapes.W12X26
 Fy = 50